operator-framework/olm-docs/content/en/docs/advanced-tasks/communicating-operator-conditions-to-olm.md

   namespace: operators
 status:
   conditions:
-  - type: Upgradeable # The name of the `foo` OLM Supported Condition.
+  - type: Upgradeable # The name of the `Upgradeable` OLM Supported Condition.
     status: "False"   # The operator is not ready to be upgraded.
     reason: "migration"
     message: "The operator is performing a migration."